UPPMAX/install-methods/how-to/install-with-python-virtualenv-instead-of-conda.md

 are not yet bundled into a version.
 So I base our module off the main branch and give it a useful version that reflects this.
 The most recent version was 0.1.5, while the most recent commit was on 20240117 with commit hash beginning with ff2d167.
-So, I give this module the version 0.1.5-20240117-ff2d167.  **It is very important to use the order version-date-hash**, so that this version sorts *after* the 0.1.5 version, and if there are further interim versions after this, they will sort after this one because date comes after version.
+So, I give this module the version 0.1.5-20240117-ff2d167.

+**It is very important to use the order version-date-hash** when versioning this way, so the module version sort order is sensible.
+Date is formatted YYYYMMDD.
+With this composite name, this version sorts *after* the base 0.1.5 version.
+If there are further interim versions after this but before the next base version, using the date right after the base version will ensure a newer interim version with a later date will sort after this one.

 #### Python dependency